Dear Governor Cuomo,

 But the GWB is dangerously overcrowded.
 In 2015, NYCDOT recorded 3700 cyclists per day on weekends.
 Since then, NYC’s bike grid has tripled in size to 1200 miles and its bike share program grew to 20 million trips in 2019.
 In 2020, cycling has surged as a result of COVID-19.

-NYC’s 793,000 cyclists cyclists are a captive market for state tourism, but unless they’re afforded ready access to bikeable roads outside the city, their development will be limited by local paths increasingly crowded with pedestrians and runners.
+NYC’s 793,000 cyclists cyclists are a captive market for state tourism, but unless they’re afforded ready access to bikeable roads outside the city, their wherewithal to participate in extended trips will be limited by local paths increasingly crowded with pedestrians and runners.

 The PA, however, has failed to appropriate funds to upgrade the GWB with a modern bikeway.
-For this reason urgently request the state provide $50 million to expand capacity across the GWB’s North Path.
+For these reasons, we propose that New York State provide $50 million to expand capacity across the GWB’s North Path.

-The North Path Plan (NPP) will also preserve historic views of Palisades, which would be blocked by the PA’s proposed configuration of anti-suicide barriers.
-These improvements will comprise a new linear park, comparable to Walkway Over the Hudson, projected to attract 290,000 tourists per year and sustain 675 jobs.
+This so-called North Path Plan (NPP) will also preserve historic views of Palisades, which would be forever blocked by the PA’s planned configuration of anti-suicide barriers.
+Taken together the NPP will result in a new linear park, comparable to Walkway Over the Hudson, one projected to attract 290,000 tourists per year and sustain 675 jobs.

-To fund the NPP, and other sustainable transport projects, we suggest a European-style “eco tax” of $10 per passenger on all flights out of JFK, Newark, and LaGuardia airports.
-If such a tax had been levied 2019, it would’ve generated $1.4 billion.
+To fund the NPP, and other sustainable transportation projects, we suggest a Sustainable Transfer Charge (STS) of $10 on all enplaned passengers out of JFK, LaGuardia and Stewart Airports.
+If an STS had been levied 2018, it would’ve generated $425 million for reinvestment.

 The NPP will further goals of this Administration’s Restore Mother Nature Bond Act:

-We understand the immense challenges now facing the PA in managing COVID-19 disruptions.
+We understand the immense challenges now facing the Port Authority in managing COVID-19 disruptions.
 Yet the need for a modern bike facility on the GWB is manifest.
-And we have been lobbying the Agency on this matter every month since 2013.
+And we have been lobbying the Agency for these improvements every month since 2013.

 We urge that your Administration, along with its other far-sighted projects, fund the North Path Plan for the George Washington Bridge.